Polynomial regression is the natural extension of Linear regression to non-linear data. Instead of fitting a straight line , we fit a polynomial:

 The tradeoff: bias and variance

-Higher degree fits more flexible shapes — but needs more parameters, more data to estimate them well, and risks overfitting.
-A degree-9 polynomial through 10 data points can pass through every point exactly (zero training loss) while wiggling wildly between them — meaning poor generalization to new data.
-Lower degree is less flexible but more robust to noise.
+Higher degree fits more flexible shapes, but needs more parameters, more data to estimate them well, and risks overfitting.
+A degree-9 polynomial through 10 data points can pass through every point exactly (zero training loss) while wiggling wildly between them, which means poor generalization to new data.
+Lower degree is less flexible but holds up better against noise.

 The right degree is a Hyperparameter, usually picked by K-fold cross-validation — try several degrees, see which generalizes best on held-out data.

 A second pathology specific to high-degree polynomials is the Runge phenomenon: at the boundary of the training range, polynomial fits develop large oscillations that grow with the degree, even if the underlying function is smooth and well-behaved.
-The classic example is fitting on equally-spaced points in — the polynomial fit oscillates wildly near .
-The takeaway: polynomial regression fits smooth curves well in the interior of the data, but extrapolation past the training range is unreliable, and very high degrees fit boundary regions worse than low degrees.
+The classic example is fitting on equally-spaced points in , where the polynomial fit oscillates wildly near .
+So polynomial regression fits smooth curves well in the interior of the data, but extrapolation past the training range is unreliable, and very high degrees fit boundary regions worse than low degrees.

 Implementation